Kibmeister/hotciv/src/test/testZetaCiv.md

-Test list for HotCiv Gamma
+Test list for HotCiv Zeta
 ===================
 [OK] Zetaciv is identical to alphaciv
 [OK] should be red as starting player